Your first game in 15 minutes

 • You have a background image, a pointer image, one image for the winning segment, and one simple reward idea ready.

-Fill the basic appearance
+Fill in the basic appearance

-Configure a simple wheel design
+Set up a simple wheel design

 Still in Appearance, open Custom Wheel Configuration.
+For a first publishable wheel:

-• choose 4 in Number of Segments
+• set Number of Segments to 4

 • keep one winning option and one Losing Option